Managing an effective and sustainable Quality Assurance process for websites and apps has become steadily more demanding over the last decade.

 Aviva found this when their own re-platforming project went spectacularly wrong.
 Their bungled migration between platform service providers resulted in a £7.2 million loss, when whole swathes of functionality on their apps and websites suddenly became unavailable to clients for an extended period.
 Customer complaints went viral and received widespread media coverage.
 The complexity of their problems was such that Aviva had to publish a constantly updated online white-board, listing known issues and when they would be resolved.

-Launching without full visibility of potential bugs and issues can lead to nasty surprises for brands.
+Launching without full visibility of potential issues can lead to nasty surprises for brands.
 Those whose reputations hinge on the success and transparency of their digital customer experience, needing full confidence in their testing ability to drive the right decision making.

 A new approach to testing may be needed to face the QA challenges that have arisen in this changing digital landscape.